PlanterApp/planter_blog/content/posts/herbs-and-the-importance-of-knowing-botanical-names/index.md

 ### How Planter Can Help

 Planter lists the botanical name in the information section of a plant.
-You can enter a specific variety yourself too.
-Check out this link on how to [create a custom variety](https://info.planter.garden/plant-information/custom-varieties/).
+If a specific variety isn't listed, you can add one yourself.
+Check out how to [create a custom variety](https://info.planter.garden/plant-information/custom-varieties/).

 ![Create custom plant varieties in Planter ](screenshot-10-.png)

-Labeling your herbs in Planter is also helpful for when some perennial plants disappear in the winter.
+Labeling your herbs in Planter is helpful for when some perennial plants disappear in the winter.
 Let Planter be your garden map and you won’t confuse your *Echinacea purpurea* with your *Echinacea angustifolia* in the spring.

 It might seem overwhelming to learn the botanical names, but it’s an important part of having an herbal garden.
 With a little studying and the help of Planter, you’ll be inviting friends over for a cup of homegrown *Melissa officinalis* tea in no time.